This is the multi-page printable view of this section. Click here to print.

 1 - Code Repository

-Users can view the list of code repositories used in the project and add new repositories from the code repository menu in the project.
+Users can view the list of code repositories, such as GitHub and GitLab, used in the project and add repositories from the project’s code repository menu.

 Getting Started with Code Repository

-To start using the code repository, follow these steps:
+To start a code repository, follow these steps.

-- Main page, click the Project card.
-Move to the Project Dashboard page.
+- On the Main page, click the Project card.
+You will be taken to the Project Dashboard page.

-- Click the Repository > Code Repository menu from the left menu.
-Move to the Code Repository page.
+- In the left menu, click the Repository > Code Repository menu.
+You will be taken to the Code Repository page.

-To add a code repository, follow the procedure below.
+To add a code repository, follow these steps.

-- Code Repository page, click the Add Code Repository button in the top right corner.
-It will move to the Add Code Repository page.
+- On the Code Repository page, click the Add Code Repository button in the upper right.
+You will be taken to the Add Code Repository page.

-- On the Add Code Repository page, enter/set each item.
+- On the Add Code Repository page, enter and configure each item.

 - Click the Save button.